vdmitriyev/vdmitriyev.github.io/src-md-blog/content/research/article1-notes-on-video.md

 **3. Tell a story**

-Imagine yourself explaining your work in front of the whiteboard.
-Narrative flow: (a) Here is the problem; (b) It’s an interesting problem; (c) It’s an unsolved problem; (d) Here is my idea; (e) My idea works (details, data); (f) Compare to other people’s approaches.
+Imagine yourself explaining your work in front of the white board.
+Narrative flow: (a) Here is the problem; (b) It’s an interesting problem; (c) It’s an unsolved problem; (d) Here is my idea; (e) My idea works (details, data); (f) Compare to other people's approaches.
 State your contribution and refer to the work done.

 Avoid using following phrase that usually exists in most papers (however, no one is reading it)  “paper is structured as follows …“.
 Instead, use forward references from the narrative in the introduction section.